JihadMotii-REISys/rd-connect-cas-overlay/INSTALL.md

 keytool -list -v -keystore "${HOME}"/cas-server-certs/cas-tomcat-server.jks -storepass changeit
 ```

-# Configure Tomcat to use the prepared keystore (CentOS)
+# Configure Tomcat to use the prepared keystore (CentOS, RPM)

 * First, we are going to put the keystore in a place where it can be read only by Tomcat user: